justint42/School_District_Analysis/README.md

 ### Purpose

 The purpose of this project is to verse the user in pandas, a software library written for the Python language that specializes in data manipulation and analysis.
-Moreover, they are to practice cross-referencing two variations of datasets to find implicative values that may provide clarity for a potentially significant situation.
+Moreover, they are to practice cross-referencing two variations of datasets to find implicative values that may provide clarity for an emergent situation.

 ## Results